salvatorecampagna/data-streaming/01-optimizing-public-transportation/README.md

 In this project, a streaming event pipeline is built around Apache Kafka and its ecosystem.
 Using public data from the [Chicago Transit Authority](https://www.transitchicago.com/data/) we construct an event pipeline around Kafka that allows us to simulate and display the status of train lines in real time.

-When the project is complete, can monitor a website to watch trains move from station to station.
+When the project is complete, we can monitor a website to watch trains move from station to station.

 ![Final User Interface](images/ui.png)